marolAI/seams-workshop.github.io/_project/03_reuse.md

 title: Reuse & Reusability
 ---

+This is more than anyone can do.
+We are trying to give a range of tasks ... (explain expectations)

-Exercise.
-Make some part of your project reusable
+Exercise 1.
+Making some part of your project reusable

 1. Initial conception.
 Identify a part of your project that might be carved off as a re-usable package.
 You might do this solely for yourself and your colleagues, or for a broader set of users.
    * what does the package do?